 Individuals must obtain a medical justification letter for the durable medical equipment item from their doctor or therapist.
 They select a Medicaid-approved, DME supplier and provide them with the medical justification letter.
 The supplier completes a Prior Approval (PA) application and sends it to the state Medicaid office for approval.
 The Medicaid office approves or denies the purchase and notifies both the individual and the supplier of their decision.
 If approved, the item is delivered by the supplier with the bill sent directly to Medicaid.
 If denied, the individual should receive the reason why and notification of the process to appeal the decision.

-There are multiple types of Medicaid programs and which type of program may impact the process for acquiring durable medical equipment / assistive technology.
+There are multiple types of Medicaid programs.
+Which type of program may impact the process for acquiring durable medical equipment / assistive technology.

 Often called Medicaid State Plan, this is the program most people think of when they hear the term Medicaid.
 Of the Medicaid programs, this will have the most restrictive eligibility requirements and the narrowest definition of durable medical equipment / assistive technology.

-Also called Home and Community Based Services or 1915 Waivers, these are limited enrollment programs that help Medicaid beneficiaries to reside outside of nursing homes.
+Also called Home and Community Based Services or 1915 Waivers, these are limited enrollment programs that help Medicaid beneficiaries to live outside of nursing homes.
 Most (but not all) waivers will cover a broad range of durable medical equipment / assistive technology.
-Some waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling), which means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
+Some waivers allow for Consumer Direction (sometimes referred to as Cash and Counseling).
+This means that the participants are allocated a budget and the flexibility to manage their own care providers and suppliers.
 Individuals’ care needs are assessed, and they are allocated the financial resources to pay for their care services, medical equipment and supplies.
-Since these individuals are working within a defined budget and have the freedom to allocate it as they see fit, they have significant incentive to purchase inexpensive durable medical equipment and supplies to preserve their budget for other purposes.
-A complete list of waivers covering DME / AT is available at the bottom of this page.
+Since these individuals are working within a defined budget and have the freedom to allocate it as they see fit, they have significant incentive to buy inexpensive durable medical equipment and supplies to preserve their budget for other purposes.
+A complete list of waivers covering DME / AT is available at the bottom of this page..

-This is special Medicaid program designed to help individuals that currently reside in nursing homes to return to their homes or to living in the community.
-To make this possibly, the program will purchase some durable medical equipment to enable participants to live at home, such as hospital beds and wheelchair lifts.
+This is a special Medicaid program designed to help individuals who currently live in nursing homes return to their homes or to living in the community.
+To make this possible, the program will purchase some durable medical equipment to enable participants to live at home.
+This can include hospital beds and wheelchair lifts.
 There are currently MFP Programs in forty-four states.
 The following six states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
 Read more about the Money Follows the Person Program.
-Readers should be aware that while forty-four states have MFP programs, the programs may be referred to using different names in different states.
+Readers should be aware that while 44 states have MFP programs, the programs may be referred to using different names in different states.